Do you have a stock that you purchased years ago and if you were to sell it today you would pay capital gains tax?

-When publicly traded stocks or shares are transferred directly to our Foundation, you as the donor will no longer pay tax on the capital gains.
-It will not affect your cash flow and it gives you a significant tax break…today!
+When publicly traded stocks or shares are transferred directly to our Foundation, as the donor, you will no longer pay tax on the capital gains.
+It will not affect your cash flow and provides you a significant tax break…today!

 Here’s how it works: